chavoosh/ndn-video-frontend/README.md

 To report any bugs or features use the project's [issue tracker](https://github.com/chavoosh/ndn-video-frontend/issues).

 # License
-ndn-mongo-fileserver is an open source project licensed under the GPL version 3.
+ndn-video-frotend is an open source project licensed under the GPL version 3.
 See [COPYING.md](COPYING.md) for more information.